Why is My Apple Pay Not Working

 Why is Apple Pay Not Working

-10 Ways To Fix When Apple Pay Not Working Online
+10 Ways To Fix When Apple Pay Is Not Working Online

 1. Check Your Device Compatibility

-Apple Pay works only on Apple devices, including iPhones, Apple watches, iPads, and MacBooks.
+Apple Pay works on most Apple devices, including iPhones, Apple Watches, iPads, and MacBooks.
 A gadget must also support Touch ID or Face ID.
-You'll need a device with at least iOS 11.
-Some of the oldest devices that support Apple Pay are the iPhone 6, iPhone 6s, iPad Air 2, and iPad Mini 3.
+You’ll need a device with iOS 11 or later.
+Some of the earliest supported devices that include Apple Pay are the iPhone 6, iPhone 6s, iPad Air 2, and iPad Mini 3.

 2. Update to the Latest iOS Version

-Is Apple Pay not working on iPhone?
-One reason can be an outdated iOS version or a bug.
+One of the reasons why Apple Pay is not working on iPhone can be an outdated iOS version or a bug.
 In this case, you just need to install the latest updates.
 To do this, you need to go to Settings, click General, and choose Software Update.
-After you pick Download and Install, your mobile device will restart when the update is completed.
+After you tap Download and Install, your mobile device will restart once the update completes.

 3. Verify Your Card Information

 You can pay only with a valid card via Apple Pay, so check your financial data.
 This includes your card number, CVV code, and the expiration date.
-Open the Wallet app, tap the card, and click on three dots to view the information.
-By the way, if your card has expired, you need to use a different one or wait for a new card from your bank.
+Open the Wallet app, tap the card, and click on the three dots to view the information.
+If your card has expired, you need to add a new one or wait for a new card from your bank.

 4. Restart Your Device